gmiDAO/gmi-xnft/README.md

 # GMI XNFT

-This repository was created as a placeholder for the xNFT Dapp for GMI team presented at the Solana hackathon Hyperdrive.
+This repository was created as a placeholder for the xNFT Dapp created by the GMI team and presented at the Solana hackathon Hyperdrive in 2023.

 ## Development Notes